Wild man: Early modern representations

 The wild man was used as a symbol of mining in late medieval and Renaissance Germany.
 It appears in this context in the coats of arms of Naila and of Wildemann.
 The town of Wildemann in the Upper Harz was founded during 1529 by miners who, according to legend, met a wild man and wife when they ventured into the wilds of the Harz mountain range.

 Petrus Gonsalvus (born 1537) was referred to by Ulisse Aldrovandi as "the man of the woods" due to his condition, hypertrichosis.
 Some of his children were also afflicted.
 It is believed that his marriage to the lady Catherine inspired the fairy tale Beauty and the Beast.

 In Shakespeare's The Winter's Tale (1611), the dance of twelve "Satyrs" at the rustic sheep-shearing (IV.iv), prepared by a servant's account:

 The account conflates wild men and satyrs.
 Shakespeare may have been inspired by the episode of Ben Jonson's masque Oberon, the Faery Prince (performed 1 January 1611), where the satyrs have "tawnie wrists" and "shaggy thighs"; they "run leaping and making antique action."

+Modern recorded folklore

+Alpine wild man

+There are also the Alpine wild man recorded by modern folklorists, whose lore is generally found in the lore of Alps (mountainous Italian Tyrol and Italian and German-speaking parts of Grisons, Switzerland).
+The wild man of the Alps had the reputation of abducting women and devouring humans, particularly children.
+In Grisons it is also accused of depositing its changeling child, swapping it with a human baby.
+Allegedly peasants in the Grisons tried to capture the wild man by getting him drunk and tying him up in hopes that he would give them his wisdom in exchange for freedom.
+This is noted as paralleling the capture of Silenus already described by Xenophon (d.
+354 BC), Silenus being described as a satyr which Midas caught by getting him drunk with wine.

+As aforementioned, the wild man called salvan/salvang in Lombardy may also echo the Roman forest deity Silvanus.

+The wild man called salvan/salvang in Lombardy may also echo the Roman forest deity Silvanus.

+Alpine wild woman

+Meanwhile, the Tyrolian and Swiss Fängge (Faengge, Fankke) is a female wild woman.